 The Alene Dunlap Smith and Paul Smith Award is presented in honor of two of Tucson’s most dedicated historic preservationists.
 Alene Dunlap Smith set a high standard of leadership and commitment to historic preservation at a time in Tucson’s history when decisive action and meaningful strategies were required, and her husband Paul carried on her legacy and actively supported preservation for many years after her death.

 Eligibility: The recipient must be an individual who is, or has been, a resident of Pima County and who has demonstrated a high level of dedication and a long-term commitment toward supporting and promoting historic preservation.

-HISTORIC PRESERVATION AWARD
+- HISTORIC PRESERVATION AWARD

-A framed certificate documenting why the award is being made is presented at the preservation awards ceremony.
+One certificate documenting why the award is being made is presented at the preservation awards ceremony.
 Two nominators are required.

 Eligibility: Potential recipients are individuals, firms, groups, and organizations that have made significant contributions to the preservation, conservation, or interpretation of local history, architecture, or historic preservation.
 Only completed projects may be nominated.
 This award is generally given to those whose contribution has an impact at the community level .

 Eligibility: Potential recipients are individuals, firms, groups, and organizations that have demonstrated an interest in history, historic preservation, or related subjects by volunteering time and effort on local history or preservation projects, by undertaking rehabilitation of one’s own historic property, by successfully completing a National Register nomination of one’s own building, or by demonstrating a similar level of commitment to history and historic preservation.
 Only completed projects may be nominated.